RZRZR/diyiot.xyz/docs/thoughts/rethinking_decentralisation.md

 After some more reflection I realised having a tiny home on wheels was a great framework and physical prop to think about decentralisation - this is a home which is by definition off-grid.
 All those sensors that may feel irreverent or self indulgent in a 'real' house are really important in a rolling home.
 You need to keep track of your power usage and your water supply.
 If you run out of gas you wont have any heat or cooking facilities.
 You must monitor your resources, and any way to make that easier is really welcome.

-An additional benefit is it moves - so we could visit all kinds of communities that don't normally get included in the discussion about IoT.
+An additional benefit is obvious - it moves!
+We could visit all kinds of communities that don't normally get included in the discussion about IoT.

 ## #Vanlife and prototypes